GeePlease/cat-sticker-webapp/README.md

 # cat-sticker-webapp

-Beginner project to create a cat sticker database and visualize in a webapp using Python, SQLite, and web technologies (in progress!)
+Beginner project to create a cat sticker database and visualize in a webapp using Python, SQLite, and web technologies

 # project description